 When hiring a car, make sure that you make lots of pictures of the car before getting the car.
 Make sure to include every scratch and damage, also fuel level.
 If you have the chance, make a short video with your phone catching the car exteriors and interiors.

 CVA in Valletta

 The CVA – Controlled Vehicular Access is a tax to enter the capital city of Valletta.
 It is valid for the all streets of Valletta from 8.00 until 18.00 o’clock for the all streets and here you can see the Map.
 If you enter the above mentioned zones after 14.00hrs, the car will not be charged any fees.
 We suggest to either park the car in one of the car parks just outside Valletta or to enter the zone after 14.00hours.
 The car rental company will receive invoice for your fees and will therefore charge an additional processing and handling fee which would probably be much more than the Congestion fee itself.

 Google Maps will be the best guide in Malta while travelling on the island by car.
 The system has some errors of one ways of the small streets but it is quite precise.
 Make sure to have data or download the Offline Map of Malta before getting here.

 If you are familiar with car sharing then we are glad to tell you that there is this option in Malta too.
 All you need to do is register, which you also can do before coming to Malta (approval of your account might take around 24 hours.
 The costs of this option against those of car rental are very competitive: check the prices here.

-You can grab the car upon your arrival at the airport, all you need to do is book the car using GoTo’s app not more than 15 minutes before you need it.
+You can grab the car upon your arrival at the Malta International Airport, all you need to do is book the car using GoTo’s app not more than 15 minutes before you need it.
 By using the app, you will be able to locate the car and book it so you it’s there waiting for you when you arrive.
 There are 6 car sharing parking bays at Malta Airport allowing you to travel from and to the Airport with GoTo with ease.

 Frequently Asked Questions